 This is the amount you pay your solicitor for any legal work required to get your new mortgage

 This could include the amount you pay removal companies to transport your belongings, how much you’ll need to budget to buy new household items, and the price of home insurance

 For online mortgage comparison and advice Gocompare.com introduces customers to MortgageGym Limited which is an Appointed Representative of Primis Mortgage Network, a trading name of First Complete Limited which is authorised and regulated by the Financial Conduct Authority.
-MortgageGym brokers will charge a fee, which is payable when your mortgage application is submitted.
+MortgageGym partner brokers will charge a fee, which is payable when your mortgage application is submitted.
 The fee will depend on your circumstances and will be discussed with you at the earliest opportunity.
 Gocompare.com holds a controlling investment in MortgageGym Limited.

 UK Finance Regulated Mortgage Survey.
 Homemovers affordability in the UK, June 2019